 Renovate an inexpensive house and rent it out.

 Create a themed bed and breakfast and enjoy the rent from temporary tenants during holidays, dates, family visits, or other getaways.
+Once you build a list of repeat customers, you can even think about expanding to the neighboring towns.

 You see many antique stores in small towns.